 However, many consider that kratom does not fall into the category.
 It has relatively lesser dependency and chances of addiction.
 The plant is actually related more to coffee since it belongs to the Rubiaceae family.

 The 2014 bill regarding kratom’s classification did not come to practice because a petition comprising 1,700 advocates was signed to keep kratom legal in Michigan.
 As a result, the bill died before making it to the committee.

 Right after this bill, the same senate proposed another bill that was directed towards prohibiting kratom use, possession, and sale to minors.
 Unfortunately, this bill suffered the same fate as the one before it.

 By the year 2016, kratom remained legal in Michigan.
 However, in 2017 and 2018, Kent County residents started sharing their concerns regarding kratom use and showed solidarity against it.
 Why were they persistent?

 A case surfaced in the state during that time in which a man, Eric Genautis, was found dead in his sleep allegedly due to acute kratom toxicity.
 This raised suspicions against kratom’s adverse effects and toxicity and people started speaking out against it.
-It was later discovered that the man was already addicted to a number of different opioids way before he took kratom and hence there was no reason to believe that his death was in fact due to kratom toxicity.

 The efforts to ban kratom did not die in 2019 either.
 On August 20th, 2019, a Republican Senator who also happened to be a doctor by profession proposed a bill that aimed to categorize kratom as a Schedule II drug.
 A Schedule II drug follows a protocol in which a doctor’s prescription is required before you can buy it.